yugabyte/yugabyte-db/docs/content/v2024.1/yugabyte-platform/prepare/server-nodes-software/software-on-prem-legacy.md

   </li>
 </ul>

-For legacy provisioning, how you provision nodes for use with an on-premises provider depends on the SSH access that you can grant YugabyteDB Anywhere to provision nodes.
+How you provision nodes for use with an on-premises provider depends on the SSH access that you can grant YugabyteDB Anywhere to provision nodes.

 | SSH mode | Description | Notes | For more details |
 | :--- | :--- | :--- | :--- |